XeroAPI/xero-node/README.md

 Feel free to send PRs on any of these issues.

-- [ ] Add ESLint rules
+- [x] Add ESLint rules
 - [ ] ESLint rule complaint
-- [ ] Update code to use modern ES6 syntax and style
+- [ ] Update code to use modern ES6 syntax and style'
 - [ ] Remove log4js
 - [ ] Throw exceptions with good messaging
 - [ ] Remove lodash